 Once the cereal is covered with the chocolate mixture add the powdered sugar a little to a time, stirring and tossing to coat the chocolate covered cereal.

-Next stir in the peanuts, pretzels, the remaining chocolate chips, and the remaining marshmallows into the snack mix.
+Next, stir in the peanuts, gluten-free pretzels, the remaining chocolate chips, and the remaining marshmallows into the cereal mixture.

 I’m sure everyone will enjoy this gluten free treat reminiscent of smores.
 The best part is you can enjoy this snack any time of day, indoors or outdoors!
 What is are some of your favorite gluten free snacks?